DerrickLamers/grblwiki/Compiling-Grbl.md

  * If you accidentally select the `.zip` file or the wrong folder, you will need to navigate to your Arduino library, delete the mistake, and re-do Step 3.
 4. Open the `GrblUpload` Arduino example.
  * Click the ```File``` down-down menu, navigate to ```Examples->Grbl```, and select ```GrblUpload```.
+ * Do not alter this example in any way!
+Grbl does not use any Arduino code.
+Altering this example may cause the Arduino IDE to reference Arduino code and compiling will fail.
 5. Compile and upload Grbl to your Arduino.
  * Connect your Arduino Uno to your computer.
  * Make sure your board is set to the Arduino Uno in the ```Tool->Board``` menu and the serial port is selected correctly in ```Tool->Serial Port```.